swatipruthi/lyrebird-repo/README.md

 ## Installation

 - npm i
-- add API_KEY and REDIRECT_URI to env.js
+- Add API_KEY and REDIRECT_URI to env.js
 - npm start

   Now the app will be serving at localhost:3000